joist-orm/joist-orm/docs/docs/goals/overview.md

 Joist's goal is to bring [ActiveRecord](https://guides.rubyonrails.org/active_record_basics.html)-level productivity to TypeScript/Node projects.

-This is a lofty goal, and Joist has just started down that road, but that is the standard Joist strives for and ideally can surpass.
+This is a lofty goal, but that is the standard Joist strives for and ideally can surpass.

 The major goals are: